JasonGlazer/createRulesetProjectDescription/README.md

 [![Test/Package Status](https://github.com/JasonGlazer/createRulesetModelDescription/actions/workflows/flake8.yml/badge.svg)](https://github.com/JasonGlazer/createRulesetModelDescription/actions/workflows/flake8.yml)
 [![Build Package and Run Tests](https://github.com/JasonGlazer/createRulesetModelDescription/actions/workflows/build_and_test.yml/badge.svg?branch=main)](https://github.com/JasonGlazer/createRulesetModelDescription/actions/workflows/build_and_test.yml)

-An EnergyPlus utility that creates a Ruleset Model Description (RMD) file based on output (and some input) from a simulation.
+An EnergyPlus utility that creates a Ruleset Project Description (RPD) file based on output (and some input) from a simulation.

 ## Background

-The RMD file is based on a schema being developed as part of the writing of ASHRAE Standard 229P:
+The RPD file is based on a schema being developed as part of the writing of ASHRAE Standard 229P:

 Title: